dragosu/jquery-aciTree/README.md

-  be used), in-place item editing (using f2 key or the mouse and enter/escape keys to save/cancel editing), item state (open/selected) persistance using local storage, URL fragment support for item states (open/selected), drag & drop for sorting items;
+  be used), in-place item editing (using f2 key or the mouse and enter/escape keys to save/cancel editing), item state (open/selected) persistance using local storage, URL fragment support for item states (open/selected), item search & filter, drag & drop for sorting items;

 - supports displaying multiple columns without using tables, with RTL support;